 CPIP PROGRAM OVERVIEW

-The Clinical Psychology Internship Training Program (CPIP) at Dwight David Eisenhower Army Medical Center (DDEAMC) is an intensive training program designed to prepare pre-doctoral psychology students to be competent clinical psychologists capable of autonomous functioning in a variety of applied Army settings within the military community and to develop professional identity as a psychologist.
-It is a 12-month, full-time psychology training program designed to produce generalists in the field of clinical psychology.
-The Internship is based on a "general practitioner" model with primary focus on adult assessment, consultation, and treatment using empirically validated techniques informed by the scientific literature.
-Training is supplemented by specialty experiences in military psychology, inpatient psychiatry, neuropsychology, and health psychology.
-In addition to supervised clinical practice, students participate in various other learning endeavors to include didactic instruction from in-house staff members, case conferences, and seminars/workshops from invited guest speakers to include nationally recognized figures in the field of psychology.
+The Clinical Psychology Internship Training Program (CPIP) at Dwight David Eisenhower Army Medical Center (DDEAMC) is designed to produce highly qualified clinical psychologists capable of autonomous functioning in a variety of applied Army settings and to develop professional competencies and professional identity that will serve as a solid basis for a career.
+It is a 12-month, full-time psychology training program designed to produce psychologists who can manage the dynamic challenges that will be common in their future careers as military or civilian psychologists.
+The Internship follows a general practitioner model and primarily focused on assessment, consultation, and treatment using empirically validated techniques informed by the scientific literature.
+Training is supplemented by specialty experiences in military psychology, adult assessment, neuropsychology, and health psychology.
+In addition to supervised clinical practice, students participate in didactic instruction from in-house staff members, case conferences, and seminars/workshops from invited guest speakers to include nationally recognized professionals in the field of psychology.
 The Program recognizes that it is essential to begin at each intern's level of professional development and provide opportunities through which existing skills may be refined and new skills developed.

 The objective of the program is to foster the development of core skills identified by Army Clinical Psychology programs as being essential to the practice of clinical psychology within an Army setting.
 These competencies include diagnosis and assessment of mental disorders; psychological treatment/interventions; consultation with other medical personnel and other individuals to include members of military chains of command; personal and professional development (interpersonal and intrapersonal skills); ethical and legal awareness; sensitivity and knowledge of cultural diversity issues; functioning within an interdisciplinary team environment; and developing skills in the use of research in professional practice.